 San Francisco's District 4 is approximately five square miles in area.
-The district is bounded by John F Kennedy Drive to the north, 19th Avenue to the east, Buckingham Way/Winston Drive/Lake Merced Boulevard/Sloat Boulevard to the south, and Great Highway/Pacific Ocean to the west, as is shown in Figure 1 below.
+The district is bounded by John F Kennedy Drive to the north, 19th Avenue to the east, Buckingham Way/Winston Drive/Lake Merced Boulevard/Sloat Boulevard to the south, and Great Highway/Pacific Ocean to the west, as is shown in Figure 2-1 below.
 The district is home to approximately 85,500 residents.
 The average population density is 17,448 people per square mile, which is slightly lower than the density for the city as a whole.
 The district has a slightly higher proportion of seniors (23% vs. 19%) and about the same proportion of residents with disabilities (~10%) compared to the overall city.

-Figure 1: District 4 Boundaries and Transit Network
+Figure 2-1.
+District 4 Boundaries and Transit Network

-Inner Sunset and West Portal neighborhoods.
+Job density in the district is much lower than the citywide average at only 2,662 jobs per square mile.
+Land uses in the district are primarily residential and recreational except for a few key commercial corridors on Irving Street and Taraval Street.
+The nearest major shopping center is Stonestown Galleria, located just south of the district boundary, and there are smaller shopping districts located east of the district in the Inner Sunset and West Portal neighborhoods.
 Several recreational destinations are located within or immediately adjacent to the district, including Stern Grove, Ocean Beach, Golden Gate Park, and the San Francisco Zoo.
 Other key destinations, such as schools and community centers, are distributed evenly throughout the district.

 The dominant mode of travel in the district is private automobile; over 60% of trips within the district are made via single-occupancy vehicle (SOV) or carpool.
 Only 10% of district households do not have a car, a much lower share than the citywide average of over 30%.
-Fixed route transit service in the district is provided by SFMTA and currently includes seven local bus lines (7, 18, 28, 29, 23, 48, and 66), one rapid bus line (28R), the L-Taraval bus, and the N-Judah light rail line.
-Of these lines, only the 29, L-Taraval, and N-Judah are scheduled to arrive at 10-minute frequencies during weekday peak periods; other services have longer headways.
+Fixed route transit service in the district is provided by SFMTA and currently includes seven local bus lines (7, 18, 28, 29, 23, 48, and 66), one rapid bus line (28R), the L Taraval bus, and the N Judah light rail line.
+Of these lines, only the 29, L Taraval, and N Judah are scheduled to arrive at 10-minute frequencies during weekday peak periods; other services have longer headways.
 Appendix C contains more information on the population, demographics, and travel patterns of the district.